 Students may bring a healthy snack for break; however, students are not allowed to bring in sweets, chocolate, crisps or fizzy drinks.
 If a student brings in anything forbidden by the academy, items will be confiscated, and students will receive a sanction.
 Chewing gum is not permitted.
-If students are unsure whether a snack is classed as healthy, they should consult a teacher or a member of the senior leadership team before eating it in the academy.
+If students are unsure whether a snack

-- · Payments can be made by credit or debit card. - Full payment histories and statements are available to you securely online at any time. - Your children won't have to worry about losing money at school again. - ParentPay will soon be announcing a SmartPhone App to make payments even more convenient.
+- Payments can be made by credit or debit card. - Full payment histories and statements are available to you securely online at any time. - Your children won't have to worry about losing money at school again. - ParentPay will soon be announcing a SmartPhone App to make payments even more convenient.